IN THIS ARTICLE

 In the Web UI, hover over Sharing and click SMB Shares from the dropdown.

-A list of SMB shares displays, including the name of each SMB share and corresponding file system path.
+A list of SMB shares displays, including the name of each SMB share, file system path, and encryption status.

 Create an SMB Share